anu-bdsi/workshop-intro-to-linux-aug-2023/01_linux_fundamentals.md

 ## `mkdir` - Make Directory

-This command lets you create an empty directory.
+This command lets you create a new directory.

 This command takes a new directory name as the argument.
 For example, to create a new directory named `variant-calling` under our current directory, we can use the command `mkdir variant-calling`.